 User experience is the overall experience of a person using a product, such as a website.
 It focuses on having a deep understanding of your users – what they need, what they value, their abilities and their limitations.

 Ultimately, you want people to perceive your service as useful and valuable.
 Every action and process, both online and offline, may impact how customers see you and how they’ll talk about you (their experience).

-When it comes to the digital side of your business, this means you need to communicate well, so that users understand your service and value as quickly as possible.
+This is also true for the digital side of your business.
+In other words, you need to communicate well, so that users understand your service and value as quickly as possible.

 Minimise effort for users

 Most people dive in and try to find their way around your website on instinct:

 - be clear, keeping language plain and concise, and make sure the most important information is front and centre on the page

 - make actions (buttons) on your website very clear and distinct – for example the "book now" button

 - avoid fatigue by ensuring you don’t have unnecessarily lengthy processes, and don’t request more information than needed